Frequently asked questions

 Why is there still a shortage of masks?

 The demand for PPE has only increased since the beginning of the pandemic, especially as all medical workers return.
 When the pandemic and PPE shortage first began, there was a 4-6 month backlog in the supply chain.
-While PPE manufacturers scrambled to keep up with the demand, the pandemic only worsened, and the US is reaching new peaks everyday.
+While PPE manufacturers scramble to keep up with the demand, the pandemic only worsened, and the US is reaching new peaks everyday.

 Why can’t we just make more N95 machines?